Istanbul funicular guide: F1, F2, F3 & F4 lines

 - ⚓ Kabataş station connects to the T1 tram line, as well as ferry and seabus services.

-F2 Tünel: Istanbul's 150-Year-Old Underground
+F2 Tünel: Istanbul's 150-year-old underground

 - ⌚ Mon–Sat: 07:00–22:45 | Sun: 07:30–22:45.
-The Tünel closes significantly earlier than other funicular lines — plan your evening accordingly.
+The Tünel closes earlier than other funicular lines, so plan your evening accordingly.

-- ⏱️ The line operates between 07:20 and 23:10, with a frequency of every 10 minutes during peak hours, averaging 100 trips per day.
+- ⏱️ The line runs from 07:20 to 23:10, with trains every 10 minutes during peak hours, averaging 100 trips per day.

-- 🛍️ Vadistanbul Station is integrated into the Vadistanbul Shopping Mall.
+- 🛍️ Vadistanbul station is integrated into the Vadistanbul Shopping Mall.

 Rumeli Hisarı: Once you exit at Aşiyan station, Rumeli Hisarı fortress is a flat 5–7-minute walk (around 400–500 meters) north along the coast.
 The path hugs the Bosphorus shore, making it a pleasant walk in its own right.